 Your membership at Common negates the need to download and pay for all of these apps.
 For one, you get exclusive discounts for apps, including Minibar and Talkspace, that you can simply claim on the Connect By Common app.
 Other perks include membership discounts at popular gyms, discounts on national clothing, linen, and food and drink brands.

 You can also RSVP to free curated events around the city such as cooking classes, yoga, and cooking classes, meaning you won’t have to go out of your way to buy expensive tickets and meet new people.

 Feel at home in a new city with these few apps and a Common membership.
-We have homes across all major U.S. cities: New York City, Los Angeles, San Francisco Bay Area, Seattle, Washington, D.C., and Chicago.
+We have homes across all major U.S. cities: New York City, Los Angeles, San Francisco Bay Area, Washington, D.C., and Chicago.
 Tour our homes today.